 - Organizational Strategy.
 We implement a decentralized property operations strategy through the deployment of experienced regional management teams and local property managers.
 We provide acquisition, development and financing assistance, asset management oversight and financial reporting functions from our headquarters in Chicago, Illinois to support our regional operations.
 We believe the size of our portfolio enables us to realize operating efficiencies by spreading overhead among many properties and by negotiating purchasing discounts. - Market Strategy.
-Our market strategy is to concentrate on 15 industrial real estate markets in the United States.
-These markets have one or more of the following characteristics: (i) favorable industrial real estate fundamentals, including improving industrial demand and constrained supply that can lead to long-term rent growth; (ii) favorable economic and business environments that should benefit from increases in distribution activity driven by growth in global trade and local consumption; (iii) population growth as it generally drives industrial demand; (iv) natural barriers to entry and scarcity of land which are key elements in delivering future rent growth; and (v) sufficient size to provide ample opportunity for growth through incremental investments as well as offer asset liquidity. - Leasing and Marketing Strategy.
+Our market strategy is to concentrate on 15 key logistics markets in the United States, with a primary emphasis on coastal markets.
+These markets have one or more of the following characteristics: (i) favorable industrial real estate fundamentals, including improving industrial demand and constrained future supply that can lead to long-term rent growth; (ii) favorable economic and business environments that should benefit from increases in distribution activity driven by growth in global trade and local consumption; (iii) population growth as it generally drives industrial demand; (iv) natural barriers to entry and scarcity of land which are key elements in delivering future rent growth; and (v) sufficient size to provide ample opportunity for growth through incremental investments as well as offer asset liquidity. - Leasing and Marketing Strategy.
 We have an operational management strategy designed to enhance tenant satisfaction and portfolio performance.
-We pursue an active leasing strategy, which includes broadly marketing available space, seeking to renew existing leases at higher rents per square foot while minimizing re-leasing costs and seeking leases which provide for the pass-through of property-related expenses to the tenant.
-We also have local and national marketing programs which focus on the business and real estate brokerage communities and multi-national tenants. - Acquisition/Development Strategy.
-Our investment strategy is primarily focused on developing and acquiring industrial properties in 15 target markets with a coastal orientation in the United States through the deployment of experienced regional management teams.
+We pursue an active leasing strategy, which includes broadly marketing available space, seeking to renew existing leases at higher rents while minimizing re-leasing costs and seeking leases which provide for the pass-through of property-related expenses to the tenant.
+We also have local and national marketing programs which focus on the business and real estate brokerage communities and multinational tenants. - Acquisition/Development Strategy.
+Our investment strategy is primarily focused on developing and acquiring industrial properties in 15 key logistics markets in the United States, with an emphasis on markets with a coastal orientation, through the deployment of experienced regional management teams.
 When evaluating potential industrial property acquisitions and developments, we consider such factors as: (i) the geographic area and type of property; (ii) the location, construction quality, functionality, condition and design of the property; (iii) the terms of tenant leases, including the potential for rent increases; (iv) the potential for economic growth and the general business, tax and regulatory environment of the area in which the property is located; (v) the occupancy and demand by tenants for properties of a similar type in the vicinity; (vi) competition from existing properties and the potential for the construction of new properties in the area; (vii) the potential for capital appreciation of the property; (viii) the ability to improve the property's performance through renovation; and (ix) the potential for expansion of the physical layout of the property and/or the number of sites.